Levy-Khintchin Theorem for best simultaneous Diophantine approximations: Best approximations

 and

-When $d=c=1$, by the best approximation property, the integers $q_{0} ,q_{1},...,q_{n},...$ are the denominators of the ordinary continued fraction expansion of $\theta$.
+When $d=c=1$, by the best approximation property of the ordinary continued fraction expansion (see \cite{HaWr} Theorem 182), the integers $q_{0} ,q_{1},...,q_{n},...$ are the denominators of the convergents of the ordinary continued fraction expansion of $\theta$.
 The only slight difference is that in the ordinary continued fraction expansion, it can happen that $q_{0}=q_{1}=1$.
-In this case, the indices are shifted by one.
+Unless $d=c=1$, the sequence $(V_n=(P_n,Q_n))_n$ of best approximation vectors does not satisfy a linear recurrence relation of the form $V_n=a_{n,1}V_{n-1}+\dots+a_{n,d+c}V_{n-d-c}$, but satisfies weak forms of well-known properties of the one-dimensional continued fraction expansion, see Lemmas \ref{lem:Minkowski} and \ref{lem:lowerrate} below.